 But you must realize that your credit card is a double-edged sword.
-Use it right, and you’ll see how efficient your financial management will be.
+Use it right, and you’ll enjoy its convenience and be able to track your expenses.
 Abuse it, and you’ll experience an overwhelming amount of stress brought about by massive debts.

-The first step to building good credit card habits is knowing that having a card doesn’t mean that you have instant cash to spend.
-The money that you spend using this card is just a loan that you have to pay back eventually.
+The first step to building good credit card habits is knowing that having a card doesn’t mean instant free cash.
+The money you spend using this card is just a loan that you have to pay back eventually.
 While this is basic information, a lot of people seem not to acknowledge it.

-We’ve come up with a list of credit card dos and don’ts that will help you use your card properly.
+We’ve come up with a list of credit card dos and don’ts, so you'll remember to use your card properly.
 Here’s what you should do and not do with a credit card.

 The Dos of Using a Credit Card

 Before you use your new card for the first time, take time to read carefully the issuing bank’s Terms and Conditions that contain the rules of using the credit card.
 Make sure to understand them to avoid problems with your credit card later on.

 Pay close attention to these details in your credit card’s terms and conditions:

 - The credit card fees and interest charges

 - How finance charges are computed

 - How to qualify for credit card promos and rewards